Structure of the specialisation in Management Control

 In Module 2 our focus shifts from products and customers to organizational units.
 Here we discuss and integrate strategic analysis, financial analysis and sustainable business models.
 The module starts with a review of important strategic analysis tools, with the emphasis on analysis of the competitive arena and strategic resources.
 Financial analyses provide important input to the strategic analyses.
 We take the perspective of an external analyst as our point of departure, and key figure analysis is combined with insight into accounting principles.
 In the course of strategy work it is natural to consider what is ethically justifiable and how sustainable business models can be developed.
 The focus is then shifted toward the use of non-financial key figures and dynamic management systems, which are discussed in comparison with more traditional budgeting practices.
 We also look at how organisation and management are related and consider whether risk management could be an integrated part of the organisation's management system.

-In Module 4, we combine knowledge from the previous modules to valuate an enterprise.
-This requires both strategic and financial analyses, seen in light of the potential future development opportunities.
-M&A give rise to new challenges with regards to management and control, and we discuss how enterprises can be organised as responsibility centres and how internal markets (with transfer pricing and financial incentives for individuals) can be used in an organisation.
-We will continue to discuss organisational culture and management, as well as how negotiations are conducted.
-Our discussion on management and control in this module will also be linked to what we have learnt about these topics in the previous modules in order to comprehend management systems that can contribute to increasing sustainable value creation in companies.
-Module 4 concludes with a stay in Asia, where we learn more about how enterprises can expand across national borders and the management and control challenges such expansion entails.
+In Module 4, we begin by looking at how businesses can be financed and what financial instruments can be used to reduce risk in a business.
+This part also includes how we can evaluate financial placements in various asset classes, including assessments of non-listed companies.
+We then combine knowledge from previous modules to value a business.
+This requires both strategic and economic analyses, set against future development opportunities.
+Acquisitions and mergers create new challenges in terms of governance and management, and we discuss how businesses can be organised into responsibility centres and how internal markets with internal pricing and economic incentives for individuals can be used in an organisation.
+We further discuss organisational culture and management, and how negotiations are conducted.
+Our discussions on governance and management in this module are also linked to what we have learned about these topics in previous modules to create comprehensive management systems that can contribute to increasing sustainable value creation in businesses.
+Module 4 concludes with a study stay in Asia, where we learn more about how businesses can expand across national borders and the challenges this poses for governance and management.
+Students work on their master's thesis throughout the module.